alvarogarcia7/blog_source/source/_posts/2015-08-13-searching-on-a-suite-of-failing-tests.markdown

 Finally, the root cause for the failing test ``F`` was the OrientDB InMemory implementation with Spring context, as the former does not allow two instances at the same time in the same JVM.

-It was solved using ``@DirtiesContext`` in both cases of the minimum sequence that forms ``F``, so no matter which order the executor decides, the context will always be clean for the next execution
+It was solved using ``@DirtiesContext`` in both cases of the minimum sequence that forms ``F``, so no matter which order the executor decides, the context will always be clean for the next execution.

+We found this thanks to a teammate's intuition.